facetoe/zenpy/docs/zenpy.rst

     DEBUG - Cache HIT: [User 116514121092]
     DEBUG - Cache HIT: [User 116514121092]

 Here we see that only one API call is generated, as the user already existed in the cache after the first call.

-This feature is especially useful when combined with "sideloading" (https://developer.zendesk.com/rest_api/docs/core/side_loading).
+This feature is especially useful when combined with `side-loading
+<https://developer.zendesk.com/rest_api/docs/core/side_loading>`__.
 As an example, the following code:

 .. code:: python